julianjumper/yadl/spec/data types/strings.md

 # String Operators
-`+`: takes two strings and appends the second string to the first.
-If used with a non-string, that gets converted to a string.
+`+`: takes two strings and returns the concationation of both strings.

-`*`: takes a string and a int x, returning the string x times
+`*`: takes a string and a number (must be a non negative whole number) x, returning a new string that the concatination of the original string to '' x times.

-`[]`: works like array accessing

-## Builtins
-`len`: returns the length of a string

-`split`: takes a string and returns an array of substrings split on a delimeter
+`[]`: You can access the i-th element in the string.

 ### Example
 ```